 We begin by taking the measure of three foundational dimensions: (1) User Model, (2) Monetization, and (3) Measurement.
 In this blog series, we explore how these three dimensions figure into key technical recommendations which enable scale in pursuit of SaaS business growth.

 Part 2: Monetization

 Saying “SaaS = monetization” is redundant.
 So why put it on our shortlist?
 It’s easy to get lost in the noise of “SaaS monetization makes the world go round,” “Subscriptions mean printing money,” and other hype.
-Nonetheless, building a cloud platform is a special case of the old adage that time is money.
+Nonetheless, building a SaaS product platform is a special case of the old adage that time is money.